SCIENTIFIC AQUATIC SERVICES

-Assessment environments: SAS is nationally and internationally known as an industry leader in aquatic ecological assessments in all freshwater environments including both lotic and lentic systems.
-In addition, SAS has undertaken work on estuarine systems.
+Known nationally and internationally as an industry leader, SAS has vast experience in conducting aquatic ecological assessments in all freshwater environments, including wetlands and estuarine systems.

-- Commercial and residential development (Attacq Investment Services, Advtech, Holdings, Century Development and M&T Development).
+- Commercial and residential development (Attacq, Advtech, Century Development, Cosmopolitan Developments, Central Development, and M&T Development).

-- Linear developments such as pipe (Drakenstein Municipality and Magalies Water) and powerlines (Private developers, mining, IPP’s and Eskom), roads (CSIR, SANRAL and Rustenburg Rapid Transport).
+- Linear developments such as pipe (Drakenstein Municipality and SASOL) and powerlines (Private developers, mining, IPP’s and Eskom), roads (CSIR, SANRAL, ACSA and Rustenburg Rapid Transport)

 - Infrastructure development, including transit (PRASA), and sanitation (WSSA);

 - Mining across all sub sectors and all regions of South Africa, Southern, East and West Africa from junior mining companies and small quarry operators to the largest diversified mining Companies (Anglo American, Northam Platinum, African Rainbow Minerals, Assore, Glencore, Pan African resources, Petra Diamonds, Wescoal, Canyon Coal).

 - Industrial developments and facilities including the paper and pulp industry (Enstra Papers), chemical manufacturers (NCP Chlorchem, AEL) and cement production (Dangote).